-Currently, I am assistant professor of philosophy at the School of Catholic Studies at Newman University.
+Currently, I am associate professor of philosophy at the School of Catholic Studies at Newman University.

 As a philosopher, Catholic layman, and Dominican tertiary, my studies, teaching, and scholarship aim at continuing the philosophical tradition of St. Thomas Aquinas, Aristotle, and their heirs.
 I attempt to bring their insights into meaningful dialogue with modern theories.
-My central interests lie in the philosophy of nature and the philosophy of science.
+My central interests lie in the philosophy of nature, the philosophy of science, as well as the philosophy of technology.

 • Other details